 4. Finishing Up, Downloading, and 3D Printing Your Logo

-Wouldn’t it be cool to print our logo?
+Wouldn’t it be cool to print your logo?
 We’re nearly there!
-Let’s take a look at the last steps to keep in mind.
+Let’s take a look at the last steps you should keep in mind.